-Magnesium has many important roles in the body: it helps keep blood pressure normal, bones strong and a steady heart rhythm.
-It also plays a central role in the synthesis of DNA and in the metabolism of insulin.
-Moreover, it helps control inflammation, enhances sleep quality and supports healthy cognitive function.
+Magnesium has many important roles in the body: it helps keep blood pressure normal, bones strong, and a steady heart rhythm.
+It also plays a central role in the synthesis of DNA and the metabolism of insulin.
+Moreover, it helps control inflammation, enhances sleep quality, and supports healthy cognitive function.
 There is also evidence suggesting that a higher magnesium intake can benefit blood sugar levels and may help prevent insulin resistance and type 2 diabetes.

 Many people may be magnesium deficient and not even know it.
-Some key symptoms to look out for that could indicate deficiency include leg cramps, insomnia, anxiety, fatigue and osteoporosis.
-Furthermore, magnesium has potent mood-boosting properties and is often recommended for mental health mood disorders such depression and anxiety.
-In fact, some studies have even found that a low intake of magnesium could be associated with an increased risk of depression.
-Low levels have also been associated with migraines, Alzeimers disease, diabetes and heart disease (Gröber and al., Magnesium in Prevention and Therapy, Nutrients, 2015).
+Some key symptoms to look out for that could indicate deficiency include leg cramps, insomnia, anxiety, fatigue, and osteoporosis.
+Furthermore, magnesium has potent mood-boosting properties and is often recommended for mental health mood disorders such as depression and anxiety.
+Some studies have even found that a low intake of magnesium could be associated with an increased risk of depression.
+Low levels have also been associated with migraines, Alzheimer’s disease, diabetes, and heart disease (Gröber and al., Magnesium in Prevention and Therapy, Nutrients, 2015).

 Although there are many magnesium benefits, getting too much of this mineral can also be problematic.
 Excessive magnesium from food is simply filtered by the kidneys and excreted through the urine.
 However, high doses of magnesium supplements can potentially cause some adverse side effects such as diarrhea and nausea.